Introducing Benda Hofmeyr

 Academia.edu

 * Please Contact me via my website rather than through one of the above profiles, since I don't get around to visiting or updating them as often as I would like.
 With so many platforms out there, I hope that you have found your way here via one of them or via Google and everything that you were looking for.
-Please feel free to Contact me should you have any questions or are in need of any text not available under Publications or Download.
+Please feel free to Contact me should you have any questions or are in need of any text not available under Publications or Download or News.
 The Search function at the top of the page might also help you to find what you are looking for.

-LAST UPDATED AUG 2021
+LAST UPDATED OCT 2024

 Main | More About My Research »